Nozomi178/Tohka-Osu-Skin/README.md

-My Osu Skin, Since I have a job, making this skin is taking me longer than expected.
+Since I have a job, making this skin is taking me longer than expected (inspired by other osu! skins).